Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: Conclusion

 \subsection{Acknowledgments}

 The research is supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), Materials Science and Engineering Division.
-This research at the Spallation Neutron Source was supported by the DOE Office of Science User Facilities Division.
-We also acknowledge helpful suggestions from Steve Nagler on fitting and statistics.
+This research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.
+We also acknowledge helpful suggestions with Steve Nagler on fitting and statistics.

 \quad